 Key leadership mindsets at this level are:

 ‘We will be successful if we have project plans with a strong people component.’
-‘Securing people’s commitment and helping them to shift their behavior in support of the change are essential to success.’
+‘Securing people’s commitment and helping them to shift their behaviour in support of the change are essential to success.’

 This is the level of maturity needed to support a change agenda with a clear imperative and a strong vision.
 Albeit high in complexity but certainly manageable with strong and integrated project and change management plans, project planning and change management methodologies.

-This level is not just characterized by change management being expected, adopted and applied as part of the institutional fabric, as the name suggests but also by executive sponsors managing the overall change loading on the organization.
+This level is not just characterised by change management being expected, adopted and applied as part of the institutional fabric, as the name suggests but also by executive sponsors managing the overall change loading on the organisation.
 At this level, it’s not just about ‘doing change right first time’, but also about ‘doing the right change’.

 The leadership mindsets observed at this level are: